Generic Name: lorazepam (oral) (lor A ze pam)

-Lorazepam is in a group of drugs called benzodiazepines (ben-zoe-dye-AZE-eh-peens).
-It affects chemicals in the brain that may become unbalanced and cause anxiety.
+Lorazepam belongs to a group of drugs called benzodiazepines.
+It affects chemicals in the brain that may be unbalanced in people with anxiety.

-Lorazepam may also be used for other purposes not listed in this medication guide.
+Lorazepam may also be used for purposes not listed in this medication guide.

 Do not drink alcohol while taking lorazepam.
 This medication can increase the effects of alcohol.

 It is dangerous to purchase lorazepam on the Internet or from vendors outside the United States.
 Medications distributed from Internet sales may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
 The sale and distribution of lorazepam outside the U.S. does not comply with the regulations of the Food and Drug Administration (FDA) for the safe use of this medication.